cecileane/computingtools/pages/notes1209.md

 end
 ```

-`pmap` is to be preferred when each operation is long,
+`pmap` is to be preferred when each operation is not very fast,
-`@distributed for` is better when each operation is short
+`@distributed for` is better when each operation is very fast

 issue: each worker has its own memory domain, for safety